 All Harley Waxes are made with some of the highest quality natural raw ingredients and designed for use on sensitive skin.
 We do, however, advise our therapists that our waxes containing Titanium Dioxide are particularly suited to sensitive and extra-sensitive skin.

 Titanium Dioxide allows for a more delicate removal process and reduces irritation and redness, while simultaneously promoting skin hydration.
 Harley Waxes containing Titanium Dioxide are Rose Hot Wax, Chocolate Hot Wax, Azulene Film Wax, Rose Strip Wax, and Tea Tree Strip Wax.

 Harley Waxing products are only sold to licensed professionals and students in training for their license.

-Sign up to our Harley Highness Newsletter below for upcoming blog posts, new product releases, discount codes & more!
+Sign up to our Harley Highness Newsletter below for blog posts notifications, new product releases, discount codes & more!